 Bushland is a significant part of North Sydney's local character and has many values which make it significant to locals and visitors alike.
 With twelve distinct vegetation communities, more than 347 native plant species and just under 200 native wildlife species occurring in our bushland areas, visitors are sure to enjoy an enriching experience on any bushwalking adventure.

 In addition to these natural assets, North Sydney's bushland is rich with sites of Aboriginal heritage significance.
 Berry Island's Gadyan Track provides an easily accessible foray in to the world of North Sydney's original custodians, the Cammeraygal people.
 Balls Head and Badangi Reserves also provide an insight to the early European use of these areas - and the legacy that these uses left behind.

-The brochures below for the Gadyan Track at Berry Island Reserve, and Cremorne Point Foreshore self-guided walking brochure have been incorporated into the North Sydney - Harbour Foreshore Bushwalk Guide.
-These two brochures are out of print and can only be produced by printing the documents below.
+The Gadyan Track (Berry Island), and the Cremorne Point Foreshore self-guided walking brochures have been incorporated into the North Sydney - Harbour Foreshore Bushwalk Guide.
+Although the two brochures are out of print they can be downloaded and printed below.